-Google announced a 2-for-1 stock split back in January, and it finally took effect last April 3.
-The result: GOOG has been joined by GOOGL, each representing different classes of Google stock.
+Google announced a 2-for-1 stock split way back in 2012, and it finally took effect in early 2014.
+The result: GOOG was joined by GOOGL, each representing different classes of Google stock.

 Confused about what the difference is and whether you should care?
 Don’t worry — we’ve broken down the Google stock split for you and rounded up some of the best commentary we could find.

 Why?
 Well, the big differentiator is simple: voting rights.
-And the motivation is obvious: helping founders Larry Page and Sergey Brin, along with executive chairman Eric Schmidt, stay in control.
+And the motivation was obvious: to help founders Larry Page and Sergey Brin stay in control.

 A quick summary: